The Sophomore Experiences Survey 2022-23

 Sampling Procedure:

 Sophomores are defined as those in their second year of college, regardless of credit hours earned.
-Your sample should be representative of your own sophomore students and should contain at least 30% of your sophomores, in order to reliably compare your results to the national norms.
+Your sample should be representative of your own sophomore students and should contain at least 30% of your sophomores, to reliably compare your results to the national norms.
 However, we suggest sending the survey to all second-year students enrolled on your campus.
-Please let us know how many sophomores were sent the survey, so we can calculate response rates for the study.
+Please let us know how many sophomores were sent the survey so that we can calculate response rates for the study.

 Survey Process: